plone/buildout.coredev/docs/index.rst

 To set up a plone 4.2 development environment::

+  > cd ~/buildouts # or wherever you want to put things
   > git clone -b 4.2  https://github.com/plone/buildout.coredev ./plone42devel
+  > virtualenv plone42devpy --no-site-packages
-  > cd ./plone42devel
+  > cd plone42devel
-  > python bootstrap.py # (where "python" is your python 2.6 binary).
+  > ../plone42devpy/bin/python bootstrap.py # (where "python" is your python 2.6 binary).
   > bin/buildout -v

 This will run for a long time if it is your first pull (~20 mins).
 Once that is done pulling down eggs, You can start your new instance with::